-WWE News: Four Matches Announced For ‘Money In The Bank’ – One Champ Defending Twice In One Night
+WWE News: Four Matches Announced For ‘Money In The Bank’ — One Champ Defending Twice In One Night

 On Monday Night Raw, there was another title match that was cemented in place for the pay-per-view and it is for the WWE Universal Championship.
 Seth Rollins needs a new challenger and there two Triple Threat Matches that took place on Raw to determine the main event match.

 In the main event, it came down to Baron Corbin taking on AJ Styles for a shot at Seth Rollins’ newly won championship.
-After all was said and done, Styles was making a big name for himself after only being on Raw for a week as he defeated Corbin to become the new number one contender.
+After all was said and done, Styles was making a big name for himself after only being on Raw for a week as he defeated Corbin to become the new No. 1 contender.

 There is one match that has been confirmed for Money In The Bank and it will be Roman Reigns, who is new to SmackDown Live, taking on Elias.
 Some thought that Reigns may have been fired after punching out Vince McMahon last week, but that didn’t end up being the case.